KalebDesta/6.1040-Fritter-backend/README.md

 - `403` if the user is already logged in
 - `400` if username or password is not in correct format format or missing in the req
+- `410` If the user tries to use 'Anonymous User' as username
 - `401` if the user login credentials are invalid

 #### `DELETE /api/users/session` - Sign out user